vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

         5. Check the `Show entropy details` checkbox
         6. Copy the output of `Generated Entropy (copy this string into bip39-standalone.html)` from the script into the `Entropy` box
         7. Verify that the 24 words generated in the `BIP39 Mnemonic` section is identical across computers
+        8. **If there are any discrepancies, do not proceed.**
+            1. Check whether the numbers and the entropy in all Quarantined Scratchpads matches precisely.
+                1. If they are different by 1-3 characters (presumably due to transcription errors), manually tweak them to make them match.
+                It doesn't matter which scratchpads are tweaked.
+                2. If they are different by more than 3 characters, restart the Deposit Protocol.
+                3. If they are identical, restart the Setup Integrity Verification Protocol.
+            2. Seek assistance if discrepancies persist.
+Your setup might be compromised.

     4. Verify private keys
         1. The following steps must be made **on every computer**